 The commission may issue class C occupational licenses to persons who wish to be employed in horse racing where pari-mutuel betting is conducted as:

-(5) has never been found guilty of a violation of law or rule relating to horse racing, pari-mutuel betting or any other form of gambling which is a serious violation as defined by the commission's rules;
+(e) has never been found guilty of a violation of law or rule relating to horse racing, pari-mutuel betting or any other form of gambling which is a serious violation as defined by the commission's rules; and

-(6) has never been found to have knowingly violated an order of the commission or a law or rule of Minnesota or another jurisdiction relating to horse racing, pari-mutuel betting, or any other form of gambling; and
+(f) has never knowingly violated a rule or order of the commission or a law of Minnesota relating to racing.

 The commission shall investigate each applicant for a class C license to the extent it deems necessary, and may request the assistance of and may reimburse the Division of Alcohol and Gambling Enforcement in investigating applicants.
 The commission may by rule require that an applicant be fingerprinted or furnish the applicant's fingerprints.
 Investigations must be conducted and their costs paid in the manner prescribed by section 240.06, subdivision 3.
 The commission may cooperate with national and international organizations and agencies in conducting investigations.
 The commission may by rule provide for examining the qualifications of an applicant for the license being applied for.
 The commission has access to all criminal history data compiled by the Division of Alcohol and Gambling Enforcement on class C applicants and licensees.

 If the commission determines that the applicant is qualified for the occupation for which licensing is sought and will not adversely affect the public health, welfare, and safety or the integrity of racing in Minnesota, it may issue a class C license to the applicant.
 If it makes a similar finding for a renewal of a class C license it may renew the license.
-Class C licenses are effective until December 31 of the calendar year for which they are issued.
-Certain types of class C licenses, to be determined by the commission, are effective until December 31 of the third calendar year for which they have been issued.
+Class C licenses are effective for one year.